-Purchasing an RV is not an affordable option for everyone.
-A travel trailer or motorhome can cost anywhere from $10,000 to $300,000 – and then you have to maintain it once you own it.
+Let’s face it, buying an RV is expensive – especially if you go for the high-end luxury types that really allow you to travel in comfort.
+A travel trailer or motorhome will cost you anywhere from $10,000 to $300,000 – and then you have to maintain it once you own it.

 Online services like RVshare make it easy to find rental RVs.
 Like the Airbnb of recreational vehicles, RVshare allows you to search for available vehicles and rent them directly from the owner.